HITECHCRIME/HC_SG71_Commspot_Traitor/README.md

-to play the life, caught in draught stuck in dreaded flow i'm born and dead (now i rest) i was gonna say - away treat reflects - into rage (ya) deal respect, feel the lies, different flex (ya)
+to play the life, caught in draught stuck in dreaded flow i'm born and dead (now i rest) i was gonna say - away treat reflects - into rage deal respect (ya) feel the lies, different flex (ya)

 grasp the raw excess